April 22, 2025

 Part A of the book is about what the authors call the "symbolic method" for building up the generating functions of combinatorial classes, by expressing them in terms of certain basic operations on simpler classes.
 The core operations, for structures with unlabeled parts, are disjoint union, Cartesian product, taking sequences, taking cycles, taking multisets, and taking power sets.
 Each of these corresponds to a definite transformation of the generating function: if $\mathcal{A}$s are ordered pairs of $\mathcal{B}$s and $\mathcal{C}$s (so the operation is Cartesian product), then $A(z) = B(z) C(z)$, while if $\mathcal{A}$s are sequences of $\mathcal{B}$s, then $A(z) = 1/(1-B(z))$, etc. (Chapter I.) For structures with labeled parts, slightly different, but parallel, rules apply.
 (Chapter II.)
 These rules can be related very elegantly to constructions with finite automata and regular languages, and to context-free languages.
 If one is interested not just in the number of objects of some size $n$, but the number of size $n$ with some other "parameter" taking a fixed value (e.g., the number of graphs on $n$ nodes with $k$ nodes of degree 1), multivariate generating functions allow us to count them, too (Chapter III).
 (Letting $k$ vary for fixed $n$ of course gives a probability distribution.)
 When the parameters of a complex combinatorial object are "inherited" from the parameters of the simpler objects out of which it is built, the rules for transforming generating functions also apply.

 In favorable cases, we get nice expressions (e.g., ratios of polynomials) for generating functions.
 In less favorable cases, we might end up with functions which are only implicitly determined, say as the solution to some equation.
 Either way, if we now want to decode the generating function $A(z)$ to get actual numbers $A_1, A_2, \ldots A_n, \ldots$, we have to somehow extract the coefficients of the power series.
 This is the subject of Part B, and where the "analytical" part of the title comes in.
 We turn to considering the function $A(z)$ as a function on the complex plane.
 Specifically, it's a function which is analytic in some part of the plane, with a limited number of singularities.
 Those singularities turn out to be crucial: "the location of a function's singularities dictates the exponential growth of its coefficients; the nature of a functions singularities determine the subexponential factor" (p.
 227, omitting symbols).
-Accordingly, part II is a crash course in complex analysis for combinatorists, the upshot of which is to relate the coefficients in power series to certain integrals around the origin.
+Accordingly, part II opens with a crash course in complex analysis for combinatorists, the upshot of which is to relate the coefficients in power series to certain integrals around the origin.
 One can then begin to approximate those integrals, especially for large $n$.
 Chapter V carries this out for rational and "meromorphic" functions, ch.
 VI for some less well-behaved ones, with applications in ch.
 VII.
 Chapter VIII covers a somewhat different way of approximating the relevant integrals, namely the saddle-point method, a.k.a.
 Laplace approximation applied to contour integrals in the complex plane.

 Part C, consisting of Chapter IX, goes back to multivariate generating functions.
 I said that counting the number of objects with size $n$ and parameter $k$ gives us, at each fixed $n$, a probability distribution over $k$.
 This chapter considers the convergence of these probability distributions as $n \rightarrow \infty$, perhaps after suitable massaging / normalization.
-(It accordingly includes a crash course in convergence-in-distribution for combinatorists.)
+(It accordingly includes another crash course, in convergence-in-distribution for combinatorists.)
 A key technique here is to write the multivariate generating function as a small perturbation of a univariate generating function, so that the asymptotics from Part B apply.

 There are about 100 pages of appendices, to fill gaps in the reader's mathematical background.
 As is usual with such things, it helps to have at least forgotten the material.